 - A higher down payment on a home can substantially lower your monthly payments and result in a lower interest rate on the loan.

-- Your monthly mortgage amount goes toward several different payments: the Principle and Interest (P&I), Property Taxes, Private Mortgage Insurance (PMI), and homeowners insurance.
+- Your monthly mortgage amount goes toward several different items: the Principal and Interest (P&I), Property Taxes, Private Mortgage Insurance (PMI), and hazard insurance.

-- In most cases, a 30-year fixed mortgage will have the lowest payment amount but a higher rate than a 15-year fixed, which lets you pay off the home faster with less interest.
+- In most cases, a 30-year fixed mortgage will have a lower monthly payment amount but at a higher interest rate than a 15-year fixed, which allows you to pay off your home faster and with less interest.

-Our financial calculators are provided as a free service to our members.
-The information supplied by these calculators is from various sources based on calculations we believe to be reliable (but are not guaranteed, explicit or implied) regarding their accuracy or applicability to your specific circumstances.
-All examples are hypothetical and are for illustrative purposes, and are not intended to provide investment advice.
+Our financial calculators are provided as a free service to our Members.
+The information these calculators supply is from various sources based on calculations we believe to be reliable (but are not guaranteed, explicit, or implied) regarding their accuracy or applicability to your specific circumstances.
+All examples are hypothetical and illustrative and do not intend to provide investment advice.
 TDECU does not accept any liability for loss or damage whatsoever, which may be attributable to the reliance on and use of the calculators.
 Use of any calculator constitutes acceptance of the terms of this agreement.
-TDECU recommends you to find a qualified professional for advice with regard to your personal finance issues.
+TDECU recommends finding a qualified professional for advice about your personal finance issues.